gcmt-group/sod/README.md

 sod_stat will generate two files: probabilities.dat and statistics.dat, whose content is self-explanatory.

-Very important note: While configurational averages (e.g. of cell parameters and enthalpies) tend to converge very quickly with supercell size, entropies and free energies, which are not defined by averaging, converge very slowly with supercell size, and are generally in large error when using the SOD method.
+Important note: While configurational averages (e.g. of cell parameters and enthalpies) tend to converge very quickly with supercell size, entropies and free energies, which are not defined by averaging, converge very slowly with supercell size, and are generally in large error when using the SOD method.
 I therefore do not recommend using SOD for the calculation of entropies and free energies, unless appropriate correcting procedures have been used.

 ## If you use SOD in your research work, please include a citation to this article: